Creating To Do Lists In WordPress

 Show Deadline

-Enabling this option (‘Yes’) lets you specify deadlines for to-do items …
+If this option is enabled, you will be able to specify deadlines for your to-do tasks …

 Show Progress